It is more blessed to give than to receive.

 She spoke words that carried me for years to come.
 “Honey, you’ve done nothing to be ashamed.
 You hold your head up high.”

-Her’s were kind words, breathing life into my spirit.
+Her words were kind, breathing life into my spirit.

 A young mother invited me for lunch.
 I needed a friend to let me talk, to hear my pain, to draw me out.
 We settled at a private table.
 I don’t remember her asking about me, not even once.
 For the next hour she told me about the childhood abuse she had suffered at the hands of a family member.
 Her pain added to my already crushing load.